Real estate investing: How many mortgages can you have?

 What to know about managing multiple mortgages

 - Use the same lender.
-Working with one lender for multiple properties streamlines communication and paperwork.
+Working with a single lender for multiple properties streamlines communication and paperwork.
 You’ll build a relationship and may be able to move faster on future deals.

 - Try to stagger your due dates.
 Spread your mortgage payments throughout the month instead of having them all due on the same day.
 This creates better cash flow and gives you time to collect rent before payments are due.